A NIGHT IN A WORLD WAR 1 TUNNEL

 With this blocked off section the temperature rose rapidly to a rather comfortable -4°C. With an approximate outside temperature of -10°C I’d say that’s a clear win!

 The new wall was not the only adjustment we made in the tunnel.
 Over time we got cold because we were just sitting still on a snowy floor so we changed shifts shoveling some more.
-Because our main project was finished, we created some seats and a pathway that would go from the front wall through the living area to the bedroom.
+We found out that shoveling is a surprisingly efficient way to get warm.
+And it could be functional too!

-At 1 am, if I recall correctly, we went to bed.
-There is not much I can say about the sleeping situation.
 I used a rescue blanket on the snow to make sure if I ended up next to my sleeping pad with my arm or as a whole I would not end up on the cold, wet, snow.
 The last thing you want is a wet sleeping bag in the middle of the night.

 On top of the rescue blanket I put my accordion sleeping pad.
 To prevent rocks from poking through the snow into my sleeping pad as well as to make sure I’m not sliding all over the place because of the smooth texture of the main sleeping pad and the snow.